bradleygolden/dijkstra-visualization/README.md

 # dijkstra-visualization
-A visualization for Dijkstra's algorithm.
+An awesome visualization for Dijkstra's algorithm.